 Every approach has its advocates (some startlingly strident), and many of the approaches can help if applied carefully and consistently.
 But which beginners have the time (or confidence) to figure it all out when they’re faced with their first block of fitness-building?

 That’s where we come in.
-This cycling training plan has been designed to give you a simple, predictable, progressive approach to rebuilding your cycling and raising your general conditioning.
+This cycling training plan, produced for us by coach Oliver Roberts, has been designed to give you a simple, predictable, progressive approach to rebuilding your cycling and raising your general conditioning.
 Be that between your end of season break and the start of spring, or any time you’re at the beginning of your journey to prepare for an event.

 The plans include intervals based on maximum heart rate, functional threshold power or effort.
 We’ve explained how to set your ‘zones’ using these methods in this introduction to the training plans.